-Much of Nosey’s life is spent confined in an inappropriate trailer, crated from one venue to the next with little relief or exercise.
+Many circus elephants spend their time confined in small, inappropriate trailers, crated from one venue to the next with little relief or exercise.

-Nosey the elephant shows signs of excessive use of chains in calloused skin and scarring on the lower legs.
-This practice limits her abilities to properly exercise her joints.
-It also indicates lack of attention on the part of her owner.
+Many circus elephants shows signs of excessive use of chains in their calloused skin and scarring on the lower legs.
+This practice limits their abilities to properly exercise joints.
+It also indicates lack of attention on the part of their owners.

-The “free contact” management practiced by her owner requires constant use of the bullhook.
+The “free contact” management practiced by by most circus and zoo elephant handlers requires constant use of the bullhook.
 Such practices are considered outdated and abusive by many experts in elephant management.

-Nosey the elephant has been seen exhibiting stiffness in her joints, indicating arthritis that was likely brought on by her confined lifestyle.
+Circus and zoo elephants exhibit stiffness in their joints, indicating arthritis that was likely brought on by their confined lifestyle.